electron/libchromiumcontent/README.md

 ### Updating project files

-If you change `VERSION` to point to a different Chromium release, or modify `chromiumcontent.gyp{,i}`, you should run:
+If you switch to a different Chromium release, or modify files inside the `chromiumcontent` directory, you should run:

     $ script/update

 This will regenerate all the project files.
 Then you can build again.

 ### Building for ARM target

+> TODO: This section may be out of date, needs review

 ```bash
 $ ./script/bootstrap